 The Column of Life showcase, you get a first-hand look at each layer of the lagoon.
 In essence, here, you will learn the ecology of the lagoon and see how each layer works together as well as learning how important wetlands are to the coastal environment.

 Luiseno History and Cultural Exhibit at the Agua Hedionda Lagoon Discovery Center

 This display was a collaborative effort between the San Luis Rey Band of Luiseno Indians and California State University San Marcos.

 One of the primary emphasis of this display is to show how important the native plants played in general to the Native American lifestyle.

-In the Kid’s Corner, there are several activities for the children to experience, such as an Archaeological Dig, many books to look at as well as plenty of things to color and draw on.
+In the Kid’s Corner, there are several activities for the children to experience.
+These include an Archaeological Dig, many books, as well as plenty of things to color and draw on.

 Agua Hedionda Lagoon History Hallway